-Since its establishment in 1997, SK Broadband has been leading the paradigm of the Korean ICT industry while expanding its business in the world by pursuing next-generation media business, AI-based scope from being the world's first ADSL services provider as well as Btv services, and the growth of home IoT services with putting the first wireless broadband internet services provider in Korea to customer happiness on our top priority. become a multimedia services provider including IPTV and mobile OTT services (Over The Top, video media platform).
-Competition will intensify such as alliances and mergers among In 2018, SK Broadband achieved the highest revenue and profit operators and services in order to break the limitations of IPTV growth by sustaining the growth of subscribers, focusing on platforms and a net increase in subscribers will shrink due to a premium services such as Giga/UHD and enhancing its value as decrease in demand in the home market in 2019.
-In this market a media platform.
-Revenue grew evenly across all business areas environment, SK Broadband will become the number one media excluding home phone service, resulting in KRW 3.253.7 billion in platform company in the wired and wireless markets by maximizing revenue even with the revenue decline effects due to the application financial and social value through customer value innovation, the of IFRS15 standards.
-Of these, IPTV revenue totalled KRW 1,278.4 development and expansion of new growth engines and management billion, taking the lead in driving up overall revenue.
-Higher revenue infrastructure innovation and developing media into its core service and profitability pulled up operating profit 38.5% YoY to KRW 175.6 in the 5G era. billion.
+Since its establishment in 1997, SK Broadband has been leading the paradigm of the Korean ICT industry while expanding its business scope from being the world's first ADSL services provider as well as the first wireless broadband internet services provider in Korea to become a multimedia services provider including IPTV and mobile OTT services (Over The Top, video media platform).

+In 2018, SK Broadband achieved the highest revenue and profit growth by sustaining the growth of subscribers, focusing on premium services such as Giga/UHD and enhancing its value as a media platform.
+Revenue grew evenly across all business areas excluding home phone service, resulting in KRW 3,253.7 billion in revenue even with the revenue decline effects due to the application of IFRS15 standards.
+Of these, IPTV revenue totalled KRW 1,278.4 billion, taking the lead in driving up overall revenue.
+Higher revenue and profitability pulled up operating profit 38.5% YoY to KRW 175.6 billion.
 The company secured 3.93 million wired phone subscribers - 2.25 million regular phone subscribers, 1.68 million internet phone subscribers - and 4.73 million IPTV subscribers in addition to 5.41 million broadband internet service subscribers.